cooscoos/Hoive/README.md

 ### Rule tweaks

-* Correction: Bee place rule should be first 4 turns not first 3!

 * Beetles need to obey freedom to move rule on their own layer (including if they're on layer 1 or above).
 Set up so that you have a beetle gate.

 * the Pillbug cannot move a piece through a Beetle gate (if there are two Beetles creating a gate on the second layer of the Hive).